Who I was before I met YHWH and His Divine Messiah, Yeshua:

 The thing is, none of it mattered because I felt as though I were being cradled in God's arms, hearing Him tell me that He had "allowed" me to experience a life of pain for His glory (another term I didn't know back then, but later learned).
 I was receiving unconditional love for the first time in my life - and I felt unusually safe and warm.
 It was the most amazing feeling, and I never wanted it to stop!

-And so, in that one instant, I knew what had been missing in my life; I knew Jesus was pure love for everyone who accepted him; and I knew that no one could ever truly be happy or truly content without him (even though I didn't know at the time that his death on the cross signified my salvation!).
+And so, in that one instant, I knew what had been missing in my life; I knew God was pure love for everyone who accepted him; and I knew that no one could ever truly be happy or truly content without Him (even though I didn't know at the time that his Messiah's death on the cross signified my salvation!).
 Be that as it may, I also realized that God had brought me to Springfield, to that singles group, and to that particular workshop to enable me to experience that particular moment in time.
 I suddenly knew SO many things.
 It was amazing!

 When He left me, I felt so empty!
 I wanted to tell someone that I had just been touched by God and that He loved me and all of us in that room more than we could ever imagine.
 But instead, I kept silent because I was afraid I would be viewed as a lunatic.
 I felt "high" when I left the church; a feeling that continued for another two days, but still, I could not bring myself to tell anyone.